 Fetal Heart Auscultation for Midwife Assistants

 Emergency Skills for Out-of-Hospital Birth

 Transfers of Care

 Following the 8-week training, Apprentice Midwives attend at least 6 client cases (including 2 prenatal visits, the labor and birth, and 2 postpartum visits for each client) with one or more Licensed Midwives through the program year.
-If enrolled in a MEAC-accredited midwifery school, the Apprentices also have the opportunity to have some of their clinical skills and experiences tested and signed off at this time.
-Participants in the Future Midwife branch of the Apprentice Program also receive individualized mentoring regarding enrollment in midwifery school, pathways to midwifery licensure, and emotional support on their path to midwifery certification.
+Enrollment in a MEAC-accredited midwifery school is now required for this branch, and Apprentices also have the opportunity to have their clinical skills and experiences tested and signed off.
+Participants in the Future Midwife branch of the Apprentice Program also receive individualized mentoring on their path to midwifery certification.